Major Corporations Speak Out Against Permitting Discrimination Against LGBT Citizens

 “Discrimination should have no place in the Volunteer State and the Chamber’s opposition to this law sent a strong signal that corporations are on the leading edge of positive change,” said HRC President Joe Solmonese.
 “In contrast Governor Haslam has put discrimination ahead of the state’s values and even business interests by signing this horrible legislation.”

-Earlier in the day yesterday, the governor’s spokesman stated no decision had been made regarding the veto.
+Earlier today, the governor’s spokesman stated no decision had been made regarding the veto.
 It wasn’t until support for the bill apparently began to dwindle that he hastily signed the bill into law.

 Major corporations spoke out against the bill and in favor of workplaces that respect and welcome all individuals.
-Since the bill passed late last week, Aloca, FedEx, AT&T, KPMG, UnitedHealth Group, Whirlpool, Comcast and other companies publicly disavowed the bill.
+Since the bill passed late last week, Alcoa, FedEx, AT&T, KPMG, UnitedHealth Group, Whirlpool, Comcast, Pfizer and other companies publicly disavowed the bill.

 The Human Rights Campaign is America’s largest civil rights organization working to achieve lesbian, gay, bisexual and transgender equality.
 By inspiring and engaging all Americans, HRC strives to end discrimination against LGBT citizens and realize a nation that achieves fundamental fairness and equality for all.

 To make a general inquiry, please visit our contact page.
 Members of the media can reach our press office at: (202) 572-8968 or email firstname.lastname@example.org.